JesusFreke/fscad/README.md

 The easiest way to use fscad is to add it as an "Add-In" in Fusion 360 that automatically starts when Fusion 360 is launched.
-This adds a global "fscad" module in Fusion's Python process that you can then easily import as "import fscad", or "from fscad import *" in your script.
+This adds a global "fscad" module in Fusion's Python process that you can then easily import as "import fscad", or "from fscad import *" in your scripts.

+You can use the ["Install scripts or addins from GitHub"](https://apps.autodesk.com/FUSION/en/List/Search?isAppSearch=True&searchboxstore=FUSION&facet=&collection=&sort=&query=Install+scripts+or+addins+from+GitHub) app from Fusion's app store to easily handle the installation.
+Just install the addin, run it from "Add-Ins->Scripts and Add-Ins", and enter the url to the fscad github project (https://github.com/JesusFreke/fscad).
+Once installed, restart Fusion 360 and you are good to go.

+Alternately, you may also clone or download the repository to your local machine and manually add the fscad directory as an Add-In via "Add-Ins->Scripts and Add-Ins".

 #### Example